Shekhar-Gudepu/Backorder-Prediction/README.md

 # Solving the problem with Machine Learning:

+### Performance metrics used:
+     - area under the Receiver Operator Characteristic and precision-recall curves,
+     - Confusion Matrices.

+### Models used:
+     - Logistic Regression
+     - Decision Tree
+     - Random Forest
+     - XGBoost
+     - EasyEnsemble

-- This repository consists of a jupyter notebook where machine learning classifiers are investigated in order to propose a predictive model for the problem.
+- This repository consists of a jupyter notebook where above mentioned machine learning classifiers are investigated in order to propose a predictive model for the problem.

 - This is case of high class imbalance, where the relative frequency of items that goes into backorder is extemely rare when compared to items that do not.